Converting a Traditional IRA, 401k, 403b or other Pre-tax accounts into a Post-tax Roth IRA

 - At any time, your pre-tax IRA can be converted to a Roth IRA by signing a simple form through your custodian.

 - It is important to understand that this is a taxable event.
 The amount converted will be added to your income for the calendar year in which the conversion is done.

-- Once converted, your account is growing in a tax-free Roth IRA as opposed to a tax-deferred Traditional IRA.
+- Once converted, your gains inside a Roth IRA will be untaxed, upon withdrawal, as opposed to a tax-deferred Traditional IRA.